Choosing love and kindness highlights the ripple effect of our actions.

 Choose NOT to admire the unique qualities

-In people in our life and community.
+In people in our life and our community.

 True love respects and protects